 Fish for a bite at a time

 Carp can eat a huge amount of food especially when there are a large number of fish feeding over your bait, however, I would not go piling in bait straight away.
 See how the lake is fishing, perhaps start with solid PVA bags and if the carp are feeding you can think about putting out a few spods over a clear spot.
 This approach gives you maximum flexibility, remember you can always add more bait.
 You do not want to ruin your session before it has started so think carefully before you start baiting up.

 Plastic and foam baits

-I am a big fan of plastic baits and use them regularly as a hook bait.
+I am a big fan of plastic carp fishing baits and use them regularly as a hook bait.
 I will normally tip my boilie hook bait with some plastic sweetcorn to give it that extra bit of attraction.
-This has worked very well for me over the years and is such as simple tactic to try.
+This has worked very well for me over the years and is such a simple tactic to try.